sambunting/nuxt-docs/docs/listr2/content/en/general-usage/subtasks.md

 )
 ```

-## Changing Per Task Options for Subtasks
+<ExampleAlert :example="{ link: 'https://github.com/cenk1cenk2/listr2/tree/master/examples/subtasks.example.ts', name: 'examples section' }"></ExampleAlert>

+## Overwriting the Default Behavior Through Subtask Options

-You can change the individual settings of the renderer on a per-subtask basis.
+You can change the behavior of listr and selected renderer through the options of a subtask.

-This includes renderer options as well as Listr options like `exitOnError`, `concurrent` to be set on a per subtask basis independent of the parent task, while it will always use the most adjacent setting.
+This includes selected renderer options as well as Listr options like `exitOnError`, `concurrent` to be set on a per subtask basis independent of the parent task, while it will always **inherit the defaults from the parent task**.

 Some of the options that can not be changed from the renderer are marked as `@global` option in the hover documentation.
+This is not disabled through typings due to me wanting to keep renderer instances fully self-contained.

 ```typescript
 new Listr<Ctx>(